lightyagami1702/expense-management-mern/README.md

-currently the basic work is done like user creation, login logout etc
+-currently the basic work is done like user creation, login logout etc -created the transaction model, controller and routes -created the basic ui for the transaction model